Corruption in the child protection industry: retaliation on those who disagree, unveil wrongdoings and those who get their children back in court

 6. Section 35 Presentation Hearings Judicial Decisions between 1999 to 2001: 98% in favour of the Ministry under the Child, Family and Community Service Act (used in Challenges on Human Rights, Natural Justice and Civil Liberty)

-7. Death of Children in Foster Care Worldwide published by Suncana personal data of individual victims from 1990 to the present (used as a stand alone page under Empirical Data menu tab)
+7. Death of Children in Foster Care in North America published by fixcas.com (used as a stand alone page under Empirical Data menu tab)

 8. Children Involved with the Ministry: Fatalities of Children receiving "services" and "in care" published by the Ministry of Children and Family Development from 1996 to 2010 (used in Impacts on Children, Families and Society)